JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 Attached in this repository, is an AWS SysML Architecture Model Dictionary and Glossary to catalog the model elements that will make a library of systems and services that makes the AWS ecosystem.
 The library of model view will remain as a project in GitHub, for the Systems Engineering community, to learn how to model Cloud Systems by Systems Modeling Language (SysML).

-## Expected Results and Using Github
+## Expected Results and Using GitHub

 The independent project submission for any of the model elements chosen by the Systems Engineer, shall follow the requirements of OMG Systems Modeling Language version 1.6.
 The model views shall follow the following GitHub S3 Example under SysML Modeling Notes and Examples, with the intent to follow the OMG Standards when presenting the views of the system under consideration.
 When starting a new project recommend forking this repository and restructuring to follow the file structure and then deleting everything in the README section up to the SysML Modeling Notes and Examples to submit your project.